OpenAgentsInc/nostr-expo-starter/README.md

 ## Recreate it like this

 - `npx create-expo-app {appname}`
+  - or add `--template` flag to use a template with navigation and/or TypeScript
 - `npm i --save text-encoding-polyfill nostr-tools`
 - `npx expo install expo-random`
 - Copy the patch in `patches/` folder - see [arc#17](https://github.com/ArcadeLabsInc/arc/pull/17) for context